morris/cbst/README.md

 If a reference can be resolved to a file, and that file is not `dynamic`, the reference is rewritten with the versioned filename.

+If a reference cannot be resolved to a file, the reference is not modified.

 ## Static vs. dynamic files

 **Static files** (not listed in `dynamic`) will be versioned based on a hash